April 20, 2020

 Elliot Frank, M.D. contributes to topics such as Infectious Disease.

-The Centers for Disease Control and Prevention (CDC) recently instituted guidelines that people should wear masks, in the form of cloth face coverings, in public settings where social distancing measures are difficult to maintain to help slow the spread of coronavirus (COVID-19).
+The Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO) have both updated guidelines around wearing masks.
+The health agencies are now urging people to wear masks, in the form of cloth face coverings, in public settings where social distancing measures are difficult to maintain to help slow the spread of coronavirus (COVID-19).

-These new recommendations have people asking, do I have to wear a mask/cloth covering every time I leave the house?
+These new orders have people asking, do I have to wear a mask/cloth covering every time I leave the house?
 Even when I go outside?
 Here’s the scoop: It depends.

-You should consider wearing a mask outside if:
+You should be wearing a mask outside if:

 - It is difficult to maintain the recommended 6-foot social distancing from others (such as going to the grocery store or pharmacy or walking on a busy street or in a crowded neighborhood).